temporalio/cli/temporalcli/commandsmd/commands.md

 is stored in the Event History as part of the `WorkflowExecutionTerminated` event.
 This becomes the closing Event in the Workflow Execution's history.

-Executions may be terminated in bulk via a visibility query [list filter](/visibility#list-filter):
+Executions may be terminated in bulk via a visibility Query list filter:

 ```
 temporal workflow terminate \